Nüwa: Appearance in Fengshen Yanyi

 An ancient painting of Nüwa and Fuxi unearthed at the Astana Graves.

 Nüwa is featured within the famed Ming dynasty novel pinyin.
 As featured within this novel, Nüwa is revered since Xia dynasty for creating the five-colored stones to mend the heavens, which tilted after Gonggong toppled one of the heavenly pillars, Mount Buzhou.
-Shang Rong asked King Zhou of Shang to pay her a visit as a sign of deep respect.
-Upon seeing her statue, Zhou was completely overcome with lust at the sight of the beautiful ancient goddess Nüwa.
+Shang Rong asked Di Xin to pay her a visit as a sign of deep respect.
+Upon seeing her statue, Di Xin was completely overcome with lust at the sight of the beautiful ancient goddess Nüwa.
 He wrote an erotic poem on a neighboring wall and took his leave.
 When Nüwa later returned to her temple after visiting the Yellow Emperor, she saw the foulness of Zhou's words.
 In her anger, she swore that the Shang dynasty would end in payment for his offense.
 In her rage, Nüwa personally ascended to the palace in an attempt to kill the king, but was suddenly struck back by two large beams of red light.

-After Nüwa realized that King Zhou was already destined to rule the kingdom for twenty-six more years, Nüwa summoned her three subordinates—the Thousand-Year Vixen (later becoming Daji), the Jade Pipa, and the Nine-Headed Pheasant.
+After Nüwa realized that Di Xin was already destined to rule the kingdom for twenty-six more years, Nüwa summoned her three subordinates—the Thousand-Year Vixen (later becoming Daji), the Jade Pipa, and the Nine-Headed Pheasant.
 With these words, Nüwa brought destined chaos to the Shang dynasty, "The luck Cheng Tang won six hundred years ago is dimming.
 I speak to you of a new mandate of heaven which sets the destiny for all.
-You three are to enter King Zhou's palace, where you are to bewitch him.
+You three are to enter Di Xin's palace, where you are to bewitch him.
 Whatever you do, do not harm anyone else.
 If you do my bidding, and do it well, you will be permitted to reincarnate as human beings."
 With these words, Nüwa was never heard of again, but was still a major indirect factor towards the Shang dynasty's fall.